validolchik/devops/app_python/PYTHON.md

 # Why these technologies were used
 Pretty simple in implementation without any headache.
 Also, this small template can be used in future Flask project.

+# Best practices implemented
+* requirements.txt - to mantain all needed packages at once
+* using linter
+* readable code writing
+* using virtual environment
+* usage of git
+* using simple packages for app